 The jack has a bolt at the end.
-Attach the wheel wrench to the jack bolt.
+Attach the wheel wrench to the bolt to create a jack handle.

-Rotate the wheel wrench clockwise (to the right) to raise the jack head a few inches.
+Rotate the wheel wrench clockwise (to the right) to lower the jack head a few inches.

-- Near each wheel well is a notch in the frame to put the jack head into.
-The front notch is 10 inches (25 cm) back from the front wheel well.
-The rear notch is 8 inches (20 cm) forward from the rear wheel well. - Position the jack and raise the jack head until it fits firmly on the ridge in the vehicle's frame nearest the flat tire.
+4. Near each wheel well is a notch in the plastic trim panel to position the jack head.
+You'll find the word JACK and an arrow stamped into the plastic near each notch.
+Position the jack under the vehicle and raise the jack head until it fits firmly against the sheet metal next to the word JACK.
 Do not raise the vehicle yet.
 Put the compact spare tire near you.